Group Secret-Key Generation using Algebraic Rings in Wireless Networks: Introduction

-Physical-layer key generation is an effective way of synthesizing symmetric keys for securing communication among wireless nodes in a network.
-In the simplest model of two-user key generation, radio devices witness correlated source of randomness by observing the temporal variation of the wireless channel between them and subsequently harvest a shared secret-key through consensus \cite{telepathy, MMYR}.
-A generalization of two-user physical-layer key generation is group secret-key (GSK) generation \cite{YeR}-\cite{LYWC}, wherein more than two nodes in the network generate a shared secret-key by observing an appropriately chosen common source of randomness (CSR).
-Typical applications of GSK generation include broadcast, relaying and multi-cast communication in Device-to-Device communication in ad hoc networks, e.g., vehicular networks and mobile networks.
-Physical-layer GSK generation techniques can be broadly classified into two types: (i) pair-wise key based generation, wherein pairs of users in the network synthesize secret-keys using their wireless links, and subsequently distribute a GSK by using their pair-wise keys at the digital level \cite{YeR, XCDDL}, and (ii) GSK generation, wherein multiple nodes in the network first exchange a common source of randomness, and then generate a group secret-key after executing a group consensus algorithm \cite{WZN, LYWC}.
+Physical-layer GSK generation techniques can be broadly classified into two types: (i) pair-wise key based generation, wherein pairs of users in the network synthesize secret-keys using their wireless links, and subsequently distribute a GSK by using their pair-wise keys at the digital level \cite{YeR, XCDDL, latest1}, and (ii) GSK generation, wherein multiple nodes in the network first exchange a CSR, and then generate a GSK after executing a group consensus algorithm \cite{WZN, LYWC}.
 While the former class of methods piggyback on the simplicity of two-user key generation protocols, such schemes expose the generated digital key to threats to a possible insider attack in the wireless network.
-In contrast, using the latter class of methods, it has been shown that manipulating the common source of randomness by an insider is power-inefficient, and may also be detected by the neighboring nodes provided the detection algorithms are carefully designed \cite{HSY}.
+In contrast, using the latter class of methods, it has been shown that manipulating the CSR by an insider is power-inefficient, and may also be detected by the neighboring nodes provided the detection algorithms are carefully designed \cite{HSY}.
 Due to such advantages, in this paper, we are interested in the design and analysis of the latter class of GSK protocols.
 In the next section, we introduce the motivation behind this work using an illustrative example.